syncfusion-content/wpf-docs/wpf/DataGrid/Data-Validation.md

 ### Change the color of error icon

-You can change the validation error template color of the GridCell by changing the `Fill` property of the path in the `PART_InValidCellBorder` of GridCell.
+You can change the validation error template color of the `GridCell` by changing the `Fill` property of the path in the `PART_InValidCellBorder` of `GridCell`.

 {% tabs %}
 {% highlight xaml %}